caltechlibrary/andor/docs/Workflow-Scheme.md

 associated with a "deposit" queue.
 A user working in the "deposit" workflow create objects but can not read them.
-When an object in a workflow is assigned the `._Queue` value listed in the wrokflow.
+When an object in a workflow is assigned the `._Queue` value listed in the workflow.
 So our depository user can create objects in the "deposit" queue but they have no other rights beyond that.